kdvolder/spring-blog-2015-03/README.md

 ###Making the Greeting Configurable

 This is actually quite easy to do, and you might be familiar with Spring's [@Value][ValueAnnotation] annotation.
 However, using `@Value` you won't be able get nice content assist.
 Spring Properties Editor won't be aware of properties you define that way.
-To understand why, it is useful to understand a little bit about how the Spring Properties Editor gets its information about the 'known properties'.
+To understand why, it is useful to understand a little bit about how the Spring Properties Editor gets its information about the known properties.

 Some of the Spring Boot Jars starting from version 1.2.x contain special JSON meta-data files that the editor looks for on your project's classpath and parses.
-These files contain information about the 'known properties'.
-If you dig for them a little, you can find these files from STS.
+These files contain information about the known configuration properties.
+If you dig for a little, you can find these files from STS.
 For example, open "spring-boot-autoconfigure-1.2.2.RELEASE.jar" (under "Maven Dependencies") and browse to "META-INF/spring-configuration-metadata.json".
 You'll find properties like `server.port` being documented there.

 ![meta-data]